Wednesday, July 31, 2024

 "I was a juvenile corrections officer and have been fostering children for 34 years.
 I recently accepted a five and three year old.
 They're mother was deemed unfit, probably into drugs.
 I've had them for two years now."

 The subject switched to children.
-Always derisive of Albuquerque, I took the opportunity to scathe the lack of entertainment for children; and don't get me started on the lack of anything for adults.
+Always derisive of Albuquerque, I took the opportunity to scathe the lack of entertainment for children; and don't get me started on the dearth of things for adults.

 "I send 'em outside." said Rose.